-The demand for the fine weave varieties was always high as they were specialized weaves and were bought by the rich.
+The demand for fine weave varieties was always high as they were specialised weaves and were bought by the rich.
 These weaves that had a human element to them could not be replicated by mills and therefore prospered even when mills came into the picture.

-7. Who were the workers in Indian factories during industrialization?
+7. Who were the workers in Indian factories during industrialisation?

 As more and more factories came into being, the need for workers arose.
 Most often, the workers in the industrial regions came from the neighbouring districts, like the workers in Bombay cotton mills came from Ratnagiri, while the Kanpur mills got workers from the villages within Kanpur.
 Many people travelled to Bombay and Calcutta cotton and jute mills in search of employment.
 Industrials would employ a jobber who would recruit workers from their villages and provide them with employment.